A Quantum Multiparty Packing Lemma and the Relay Channel: Introduction

 The quantum relay channel was studied previously in~\cite{savov2012partial}, where the authors constructed a partial decode-forward protocol.
 Here we develop finite blocklength results for the relay channel in addition to reproducing the earlier conclusions and avoiding a resolvable issue with error accumulation from successive measurements in their partial decode-forward bound.
-(We construct a joint decoder which obtains all the messages from the multiple rounds of communication at once.)
-Naturally, our analysis makes extensive use of the quantum multiparty packing lemma.
-Indeed, once the coding strategy is specified, a direct application of the packing lemma in the asymptotic limit gives a list of inequalities which describe the rate region, which we then simplify using entropy inequalities to the usual rate region of the partial decode-forward lower bound.
+(We construct a joint decoder which obtains all the messages from the multiple rounds of communication simultaneously.)
+Our analysis makes extensive use of our quantum multiparty packing lemma.
+Once the coding strategy is specified, a direct application of the packing lemma in the asymptotic limit gives a list of inequalities which describe the rate region, which we then simplify using entropy inequalities to the usual rate region of the partial decode-forward lower bound.
 There has also been related work in~\cite{jin2012lower}, which considered concatenated channels, a special case of the more general relay channel model.
 As noted in~\cite{savov2012partial}, work on quantum relay channels may have applications to designing quantum repeaters~\cite{collins2005quantum}.
-Sen has also used his joint typicality lemma to prove achievability results for the quantum multiple access, broadcast, and interference channels~\cite{senInPrep}, but here we give a general packing lemma which can be conveniently used as a black box for quantum network information applications.
+Note that Sen has already used his joint typicality lemma to prove achievability results for the quantum multiple access, broadcast, and interference channels~\cite{senInPrep, senInPrep2}, but here we give a general packing lemma which can be used as a black box for quantum network information applications.
+The relay channel serves as a demonstration of this.